University Vehicles (Policy 9040)

 b.
 The Authorized Driver must report the accident to Fleet Management.
 Fleet Management will ensure the accident is reported to Risk Management and Insurance (RMI).
 If the vehicle is drivable, it must be taken to Fleet Management for evaluation, photos, and accident estimate procedures within 48 hours of the accident.
 A labor charge may be assessed.

 c.
-Upon evaluation of an incident or accident, RMI will notify the employee, the employee’s supervisor, and the appropriate department of any required training.
+Upon evaluation of an incident or accident, RMI will notify the employee, the employee’s supervisor, and the appropriate department of any required training and/or recommended suspension of Authorized Driver Status.

 d.
 Driver training or re-training is required for at-fault accidents and must be completed within thirty (30) days to maintain an Authorized Driver status.